3D Ising CFT and Exact Diagonalization on Icosahedron: The Power of Conformal Perturbation Theory: Perturbations of the CFT Hamiltonian

 We will construct $\delta H$ by integrating local operators of the 3D Ising CFT over the sphere.
 Let $g(y)$ be a real function on the sphere.
 Then our $\delta H$ will be a sum of terms having the form: \lceq{ \int_{S^2} g(y) \mV(0,y), } where $\mV(0,y)$ is a local operator located at the $\tau=0$ slice of the cylinder $\R\times S^2$ and $y$ is a coordinate on $S^2$ (see Fig.~\ref{fig:cyl}).
 Here and below all integrals over $S^2$ are with the standard uniform metric.

 Note that $H_{\rm CFT}$ itself can also be written in this form, as the integral of the stress tensor component $T^{\tau\tau}$.

 We will choose $\mV$ to be a primary operator, i.e.~without derivatives.
 Derivatives along the sphere can be integrated by parts.
 Derivatives in the $\tau$ direction give $\delta H$ which have zero diagonal matrix elements.
-In this paper we will only do first-order perturbation theory so only diagonal matrix elements will be of interest.
+In this paper we will only do first-order perturbation theory so only diagonal matrix elements will be of interest.\footnote{More generally, $\tau$-derivatives correspond to redundant deformation of the Hamiltonian which do not change the energy spectrum.
+Indeed, performing a unitary transformation $H\to e^{-i V} H e^{iV}$ and expanding to first order in $V$, we find $H\to H+i [H,V]=H+i\partial_\tau V$, i.e.~deformation by a total $\tau$ derivative.
+This redundancy echoes the redundancy of total derivative deformations in the Lagrangian formalism.}

 To preserve global $\Z_2$, we will consider $\Z_2$-even operators $\mV$.

 In case of scalar $\mV$, further symmetry requirements are as follows.
 To preserve spatial $I_h$, the coupling function $g(y)$ will have to be $I_h$ invariant.
 We assume that $\mV$ has even intrinsic spatial parity, as is the case for all low-lying primary operators of the 3D Ising CFT.
 Then \eqref{term} preserves time reversal.